 Performance Fabric News & Insights | Fabric Industry

 Strataglass and Herculite have received many requests for potential uses of our products in PPE.
 Strataglass is not FDA approved for use, but we have created two designs that use Strataglass as a protective barrier.
-We are providing these as DESIGN GUIDES ONLY, we are not manufacturing or selling these products.
+We are providing these as design guides for your use.

-PLEASE NOTE: These ARE NOT FDA-approved medical devices.
-Strataglass makes NO CLAIM that these designs will protect you from contracting any virus or disease.
+PLEASE NOTE: Strataglass makes NO CLAIM that these designs will protect you from contracting any virus or disease.
 Use at your own risk.
 The face shields are meant to be used in conjunction with CDC approved masks and eye-wear.

 See the designs below:

 The typical vendor-buyer sourcing relationship is a push-pull, sometimes adversarial one, borne out of the tension created from the two opposite ends of the profit maximization effort that exists with every transaction.
 A buyer wants to pay the lowest possible price (with maintaining key product specs) while the vendor is looking to get the highest reasonable price on the sale (without losing the business), all so their respective companies can maximize profit.

 As the world’s second-largest manufacturer, the United States has historically benefited from a robust manufacturing market, boasting plentiful manufacturing jobs and competitive power in the global economy.

 However, high tariffs and expensive labor pose significant challenges, and this August, U.S. manufacturing shrank for the first time in about ten years, sparking concerns about the sector’s future.
 Are there still benefits to domestic manufacturing?